Generating Support Bundles

 Generate a Host Support Bundle

-For Kubernetes installer provisioned clusters (embedded clusters), you can generate a host support bundle.
+For embedded clusters provisioned by a kURL installer, you can generate a host support bundle.
 Use this method when:

 - A cluster is down